realityexpander/How_to_program_from_ground_up/04-DataStructures.md

   - The pointer stored at 0x00000000 has the value 0x00000004, so it's pointing to address 0x00000004.
   - Address 0x00000004 contains the value 0x41, which represents the character 'A' or number 65 as an unsigned byte integer.
-  - In this case, it's stored in "Little Endian" format, so the least significant bytes are stored first.
+  - In this case, it's stored in "Big Endian" format, so the most significant bytes are stored first (lowest numbered address.)
+    - "Little Endian" format stores the least significant bytes first.
   - Pointers usually have a type associated with them, so the compiler knows how long the block of memory that the pointer is pointing to is, and how to interpret the values in that block of memory,
     ie: long int, char, float, struct, etc.